MakeSchool-Tutorials/Reddit-On-Rails/P3-Environment-Setup/content.md

 `brew install git autoconf automake libtool pkg-config apple-gcc42 libyaml readline libxml2 libxslt libksba openssl sqlite`

 This will take a moment, be patient.
-Report any errors to an instructor.
+Stop and get assistance if you receive any errors.

 ## Github